carvel-dev/secretgen-controller/docs/secret-template.md

 Fields:

 - `type` (string; optional) Overrides secret resource type
-- `data` (map[string]string; optional) Overrides secret data.
-Keys are actual secret keys, and values are reference values that indicate what value should be inserted.
-For example `postgresql-password: value` in a password filed.
+- `stringData` (map[string]string; optional) Overrides secret data.
+Values go through variable expansion with each type providing a set of variables that can be used.
+For example `postgresql-password: $(value)` for password type.
 See "Secret Template" section for each secret type.
+Available in v0.3.0+ (earlier available `data` key is removed).

 #### Example